ERNICommunity/at11/README.md

 at11
 ==========

-Simple web application that fetches daily lunch menus from popular restaurants near ERNI Slovakia office.
+Simple web application that fetches daily lunch menus from popular restaurants near [ERNI Slovakia office](http://erni.sk).

+Application is running at [http://at11.azurewebsites.net/](http://at11.azurewebsites.net/).

 Installation instructions
 ---